Building Safety and Maintenance

 Call the UT Police before opening suspicious packages or letters.
 Faculty, staff, and students working in the building during the evenings should lock their office doors while working.
 Call 471-4441, the UT Police, if you have a problem or need an escort to your vehicle late at night.

 If you have any problems with building maintenance (lights, commode, AC or heat not working), please call the Dean’s Administrative Office staff.
 They will notify UT’s Facilities Services staff to take care of the problem.
 If you do contact them yourself, please notify the Dean’s Administrative Office since most of the maintenance workers contact this office first prior to checking on the problem.
-The trouble call number is 471-0244; and the after hours emergencies number is 471-2020.
-Facilities Services needs the following information: building, location, contact name, phone number, and a brief description of the problem.
-In the event of an emergency, you can call 471-7221.
+The trouble call number is 471-2020, which is available 24/7.
+Facilities Services needs the following information: building, location, contact name and EID, phone number, and a brief description of the problem.

 All employees (faculty and staff) and students have an additional identifier, their UT EID (UT Electronic ID).
-This identifier is used for access to the World Wide Web (Web) applications that are and will be available.
-Administrative Computing department contacts (Suzanne Ewing, Hollee Ganner, John Trapp for the School personnel and Techa Majalca for CSWR) now have the capability to administer the UT EID for employees, including faculty and staff.
+This identifier is used for access to administrative Web applications such as UT Direct.
+Administrative Department contacts (Suzanne Ewing and Kelly McCoy for the School and Lizet Villagrana for CSWR) can administer the UT EID for employees.
 They can view the employee’s UT EID and initial password to let them know how to activate their UT EID and can reset their password if they forget theirs.
 Once the UT EID is activated, the department contacts no longer have access to your password.
 To obtain your high assurance UT EID, please visit http://www.utexas.edu/eid/.

 MAINFRAME LOG-ON ID

 Mainframe Logon ID’s are used for the University Accounting System – Departmental Financial Network (DEFINE), access to Student Records (NRRECS), Alumni Records (VIP), and various other mainframe programs.
-Suzanne Ewing, Hollee Ganner and John Trapp have the authority to request a Mainframe Logon ID, establish logon time period limitations, and to request reset of a forgotten password for School personnel.
-Research personnel should contact Techa Majalca at CSWR.
+Contact the Dean’s office to request a Mainframe Logon ID, establish logon time period limitations, and to request reset of a forgotten password for School personnel.
+Research personnel should contact CSWR.

 The School co-sponsors several workshops and conferences throughout the year.
 Co-sponsorship usually means that workshop participants can acquire Continuing Education Units (CEUs).
 CEUs can be used toward their social work certification.
 CEUs are issued by the School.
 A faculty member must agree to be the contact person at the School for the workshop and the Dean must authorize the co-sponsorship.
 Requests for co-sponsorship of a workshop must be approved by the Executive Committee and the Dean prior to the conference.
 In order to process this paperwork and the CEU request certificates, these forms should be completed at least 4 weeks prior to a workshop or conference.
 Please contact Liz Nowicki at the Office of Professional Development.